univention/container-ldap/README.md

 1. Open the web UI, by default <http://localhost:8001>.

-2. Log in, typically using `cn=admin,dc=univention-organization,dc=intranet` and the password matching your hash from the file `.env.ldap-server`.
+2. Log in, typically using `cn=admin,dc=univention-organization,dc=intranet` and the password matching your setting from the file `.env.ldap-server`.

 3. Find the object `cn=admin,dc=univention=organization,dc=intranet`.